 Joseph – or Carl as he sometimes calls himself – is already a coremaker at the Deere & Mansur farm implement factory in Moline at the turn of the century, and by 1920 he is a coremaker foreman.
 He has brown eyes and brown hair.

-In 1906 he marries local girl Nellie May Hunter, who is the daughter of one of his co-workers.
+His first language is English, and in 1906 he marries local girl Nellie May Hunter, who is the daughter of one of his co-workers.
 They move in with her parents at 1925 28th Avenue and raise a daughter there.

 - 1. Olive M. Ahlforth (8/7 1907 – 10/9 1974)

 In March 1922 they move briefly to Montana and then to Los Angeles.
 In September, Nellie is back in Moline to visit the family, but is taken ill and dies shortly afterwards.
 Her husband hurries thither from California, but by then it is too late.
 He never sees his Nellie again.